SantosJGND/Digits/README.md

 ## KDE estimation of hand-written digits and population genetics.

+This repository is composed of two main Jupyter notebooks:
+- Digits
+- Digital_population_genetics

+copy-paste the urls of jupyter notebooks hosted on GitHub onto [NBviewer](https://nbviewer.jupyter.org/) to view the analysis within.

+## Context

 The creation of this repository was stimulated by observations made in the course of the simulations of haplotype samples ([Genetic Data Analysis repository](https://github.com/SantosJGND/Genetic-data-analysis)).
 In summary, as part of a larger project on the description of genetic variation in large genomics data sets,